Foundations

 Example

-In the example below, you can see how a Content Group - Cards component would reflow its content across various breakpoints.
+In the example below, you can see how a Cards component would reflow its content across various breakpoints.

 Example of the Content Group - Cards component on desktop, tablet, and phone viewports